 I received a call from whom I presumed was Abby as her name came across my phone.
-I couldn’t wait to share with her my internal shift I had felt that morning.
+I couldn’t wait to share with her the internal shift I had felt that morning.
 I knew she would be interested.
 Our last conversation was cut short and we needed to re-connect and solidify my travel dates for a visit.
 Then I heard Rita, Abby’s daughter’s voice.
 “Rebecca, this is Rita.
 My mom died this morning.”
 Her voice was low, soft, shaky.
 All I remember after that is speaking in a voice outside of myself, “No, No, No, No!!!”
 Then Andy came into the kitchen asking what had happened.
-Rita needed to know if I knew of any living will or papers her mom might had stored away.
+Rita needed to know if I knew of any will or papers her mom might had stored away.
 I did not.
-We cried for a moment together and Rita said she would need to call me back.
+We cried for a moment together, then Rita said she would need to call me back.
 We hung up.

 I fell to my knees and sobbed.

 Meanwhile, right outside my kitchen window, at the same time, my magnolia tree and purple irises were in full bloom.